Lewis Jones (rugby, born 1931)

-Benjamin Lewis Jones (born 11 April 1931) is a Welsh former rugby union and rugby league footballer who played in the 1950s and 1960s.
-A dual-code rugby international he won nine caps for Wales at full-back, centre, wing, before turning professional and playing rugby league for Leeds (Heritage No. 896), Great Britain, Other Nationalities and Wales.
+Benjamin Lewis Jones (11 April 1931 – 4 March 2024) was a Welsh rugby union and rugby league player who played in the 1950s and 1960s.
+A dual-code rugby international, he won ten caps for Wales and three for the British Lions in rugby union, and two for Wales and 15 for Great Britain in rugby league.

+In rugby union, he played as a full-back, centre and wing for Llanelli and Neath before turning professional and playing rugby league for Leeds, Wentworthville and Dewsbury RLFC, as well as Other Nationalities.
 Rugby league historian Robert Gate has described Lewis Jones as "arguably the most devastating attacking back Wales has ever produced."
-His acceleration over the first few yards allowed him to penetrate almost any defence in the mid-1950s.

-Background
+Early life

+Born on 11 April 1931, in Gorseinon, Swansea, Lewis Jones was educated at Gowerton Grammar School, where he played both rugby and cricket.

+Rugby union career

-Born Saturday, 11 April 1931, in Gorseinon, Swansea, Lewis Jones was educated at Gowerton Grammar School, and played club rugby for Neath before undertaking his national service in the Navy.
-After leaving the Navy he joined Llanelli.
+Jones played club rugby for Neath before undertaking his national service in the Navy in 1949, a month after his 18th birthday.
+After leaving the navy he joined Llanelli.
 He won his first cap for Wales against England in 1950.
 This was a match Jones might easily have missed, as he had been about to depart for Hong Kong on board an aircraft carrier until the orders were countermanded on discovering that he was a rugby player.
 The same year he played for the British Lions, being flown out as a replacement for an injured player on the tour to New Zealand and Australia, and playing in three test matches.
 He scored 63 points in seven games in New Zealand and 16 points against Australia in Brisbane.

-Professional playing career
+Rugby league career

-In November 1952 Jones signed for Leeds rugby league club for a record £6,000 (based on increases in average earnings, this would be approximately £419,300 in 2016).
+In November 1952, Jones signed for Leeds rugby league club for a record £6,000 (based on increases in average earnings, this would be approximately £419,300 in 2016).
 A broken arm prevented him having much impact in his first season but in the 1953–54 season he scored 302 points and he first represented Wales in 1953 against France.
 Jones toured Australasia in 1954.
-In 1956–57 he scored a record 496 points.
-He also set the record for most points in a test series in 1956–57.
+In 1956–57 he scored 496 points, setting a record for points in a season which stood until Max Jowitt surpassed it in 2024.
+Jones also set the record for most points in a test series in 1956–57.
 He played in the 1957 World Cup.

-In the 1960–61 season he played a great part in Leeds' first Championship.
+In the 1960–61 season, he played a great part in Leeds' first Championship.